-The strings that identify mme logging modules are:
+The strings that identify mme logging modules include:

 String Module

 imgprc image processing module

 mdi metadata interface module

 mdp metdata plugin module

+pl playlist module

 sync synchronization module

 mme all other modules

 The above list is not definitive.
 The logging modules may change.
-To find out what logging module strings are valid, call mme_get_logging() with the string referenced by the name argument set to NULL.
+To find out what logging module strings are valid, call $mme_get_logging()$ with the string referenced by the name argument set to NULL.